Political views of Samuel Johnson: Taxation No Tyranny

 The last of the pamphlets, Taxation No Tyranny (1775), was a defence of Parliament's Coercive Acts and a response to the Declaration and Resolves of the First Continental Congress, which protested against taxation without representation.
 Johnson argued that by emigrating to America, colonists had "voluntarily resigned the power of voting" but that they still retained virtual representation in Parliament.
-He also criticised the proslavery positions and ownership of slaves by the American Patriots, writing that if "slavery be thus fatally contagious, how is it that we hear the loudest yelps for liberty among the drivers of negroes?"
+He also criticised the pro-slavery positions and ownership of slaves by the American Patriots, writing that if "slavery be thus fatally contagious, how is it that we hear the loudest yelps for liberty among the drivers of negroes?"
 Johnson denounced British supporters of the Patriot cause as "traitors to this country" and hoped that the matter would be settled without bloodshed but declared that it would ultimately end with "English superiority and American obedience".

 Views

 Johnson was a devout conservative Protestant Anglican and believed in a unity between the High Church and the Crown (the State).
 Johnson respected John Milton's poetry but could not tolerate Milton's Puritan and republican beliefs.